GattiHarishKumar/SpringBoot-Reactjs-Ecommerce/README.md

 1. Clone the repository.
 2. Navigate to the backend directory: bash cd ecom-proj

 3. Build the project with Maven: bash
         ./mvnw clean install

 4. Run the application:
    bash
         ./mvnw spring-boot:run

  Frontend
 1. Navigate to the frontend directory: bash cd ecom-frontend-5-main

 2. Install dependencies:
    bash
         npm install

-3. Start the development server: bash npm run dev
+4. Start the development server: bash npm run dev

-### overview of the contents of both the backend and frontend parts of your project:
+### overview of the contents of both the backend and frontend parts of the project:

 ### Backend :
 - *pom.xml*: Maven configuration file, indicating it's a Maven-based Java project.